Table of Contents #1 Direct Software Integrations Are the Only Way...

 SaaS management is like taming a dragon.
 Worth it?
 Absolutely — but you’d better be up to the challenge, and you might have to endure some burn marks in the process.

-Every year, companies spend an average of $4,000 per employee on SaaS (including both the products and managed services).
+Every year, companies spend an average of $5,800 per employee on SaaS (including both the products and managed services).
 On top of that, Gartner is projecting global SaaS spend to rise to $4.5 trillion in 2022, a 5.1% increase from 2021.

 These numbers show that, while SaaS ultimately drives productivity and business value, there is a lot of room for inefficiency.
 That’s where effective SaaS management comes in.

 Zylo suggests tackling these in three parts: Rationalize your SaaS purchases along your goals, rightsize according to need, and renew only when it makes the most sense.

 The first critical step of SaaS management is to rationalize your current SaaS purchases and licenses.
 A review of your current stack — from enterprise licenses approved by the CFO to a hodgepodge of individual seats from employees — will give you the clear picture you need for effective SaaS management.

 - Establish your baseline inventory.
 Take stock of what you currently have in place, whether it’s controlled by IT or not.
 This process requires app discovery, categorization of each app and setting up tracking for renewals.